 And this is how the basket weave pattern is piped:

-Marking the guide for the vertical lines help ensure the lines are distributed all around the cake in equal intervals.
+- Marking the guide for the vertical lines help ensure the lines are distributed all around the cake at equal intervals.

 And that is pretty much the method for buttercream basket weave cake decorating.